Arquisoft/wiq_es1a/README.md

 - **Auth service**.
 Express service that handles the authentication of users.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.
 - **Question service**.
 Express service that handles question generation.
 - **Stats service**.
-Express service that handles game stats and rankings
+Express service that handles game stats and rankings.

 Both the user and auth service share a Mongo database that is accessed with mongoose.
+Stats service has its own database that is also accessed with mongoose.

 ## Quick start guide